 - With the furnace chamber cold, turn on the furnace and hit the start button.

 - Watch the weight display window and note numbers appearing.
-On furnaces with serial numbers beginning with 859 or 945, you should see numbers of -3-grams to -6-grams.
-For furnaces with serial numbers beginning with 1087 or 1275, you should see numbers from -2 to - 3 grams.
+On furnaces with serial numbers beginning with 859 or 945, you should see numbers of -3 to -6g.
+For furnaces with serial numbers beginning with 1087 or 1275, you should see numbers from -2 to -3g.

 - Refer to your owner’s manual for cleaning instructions.

-- Allow furnace to run for 30-seconds as shown in the elapsed time window and hit the stop button.
-Allow furnace to continue heating for an additional 3 minutes and then turn furnace off.
+- Allow the furnace to run for 30-seconds as shown in the elapsed time window and hit the stop button.

 Heating Element Check